 Day 14: Departure.

 At your leisure until transfer to the airport for onward flights.
-Trip ends.
+Biking Ho Chi Minh Trail Vietnam 14 Days is completed.

 Occasionally our tour itineraries are updated during the year to incorporate improvements stemming from past travelers’ comments and our own research.
 The information given in this itinerary may be slightly different to that in the service proposal.
 It’s very important that you print and review a final copy of your itinerary prior to travel.
 If you have any queries, please contact us.